June 13, 2019

 But this can add an unexpected expense to your break.
 If you’re going to a big attraction, look for advance ticket prices on its own website.
 Family tickets may save you money too.

-An inflatable for the pool, a bucket and spade, and treats to keep children happy while on a flight or out for a meal can prove to be pricey, unbudgeted extras while you’re on holiday.
+An inflatable for the pool, a bucket and spade, and treats to keep children happy while on a flight or out for a meal can be pricey, unbudgeted extras while you’re on holiday.
 So think ahead.

 Consider taking an inflatable that you already own away with you – so long as it doesn’t take up too much space in your suitcase – to prevent paying for one every holiday and, before your break, head to a local supermarket or discount shop to pick up inexpensive treats to pull out at intervals over your holiday.
-A new notebook and pen, for example, will allow budding writers to document their travels while a brand new card game will distract children on a flight.
+A new notebook and pen, for example, will allow budding writers to document their travels, while a brand new card game will distract children on a flight.